Robot (Lost in Space): After Lost in Space

 Two versions of the robot were used during Lost in Space filming – a "hero robot" costume worn by Bob May, and a static, "stunt robot" prop that was used for distant or hazardous shots.
 Both versions fell into disrepair after the series, but these have since been discovered and restored.
 The "hero" was privately owned by TV and film producer Kevin Burns, who commissioned a replica in the early 1990s for touring and conventions.
-The "stunt robot" is in storage at the Science Fiction Museum and Hall of Fame in Seattle, Washington.
+The "stunt robot" was on display at the Science Fiction Museum and Hall of Fame in Seattle, Washington from 2004 until it was offered at auction by Heritage Auctions in 2023.

-Like Robby the Robot, the B-9 Robot prop costume was re-used on at least one other show.
+Like Robby the Robot, the Robot prop costume was re-used on at least one other show.
 On the Saturday morning children's show Mystery Island, it was modified to make the primary character "P.O.P.S."
 There it had different domes, different color scheme, and an added rectangular skirt of gold-colored tubes, covering the rubber bellows legs and base.

 Full-size replicas of the robot are available commercially.
 Other versions have been built by hobbyists around the world, who have built at least 15 detailed full-size replicas of the Robot.

 An animated special of Lost in Space was produced in 1973.
 Vastly different from the original series, the special only retained the characters of Dr. Smith (voiced by Jonathan Harris) and the Robot, now called "Robon" and bearing a distinctly purple paint job.
 Its design was similar to that of the original, though with its retractable arms on the sides of its torso rather than in the front.
 Its voice was provided by Don Messick.

 In the 1998 film, the Robot is originally a sleeker design equipped with weapons, but its original form is destroyed during a fight on an alien ship.
 Will is able to download most of its consciousness before the robot's original body is destroyed, filling in the gaps with extracts of his own neural patterns, and eventually manages to build a new body for it that bears a resemblance to its appearance in the original series.